Flames shut out Senators 4-0 to snap 3-game skid - WHIZ News

 It was the 24-year-old Vladar’s ninth career start.

+“From the get-go, we were just the better team,” he said.
+“More focused and the guys played great in front of me.
+I had no rebounds.
+So, easy game for me.”

+As the final buzzer sounded teammates were quick to swarm Vladar as the win also snapped a three-game losing streak.

-The Flames were led by Elias Lindholm with a goal and an assist, while Andrew Mangiapane, Matthew Tkachuk and Nikita Zadorov also scored.
+The Flames, in the midst of a seven-game trip, were led by Elias Lindholm with a goal and an assist, while Andrew Mangiapane, Matthew Tkachuk and Nikita Zadorov also scored.
 Sean Monahan had two assists.

-With the win, the Flames are now 1-1-1 on their seven-game road trip.
+“I think physically we were really, really engaged,” Flames head coach Darryl Sutter said.
+“Those two games in Montreal and Toronto (both losses) are hard games.
+They take a lot out of your team.
+Besides the travel, they’re hard games to play.
+So, this is a really good gut check for our team.
+They did a really good job.

+“Mentally, they’re probably not as sharp as they need to be, but physically they were really good.”

 Anton Forsberg, in his first start since Oct.
 25, made 29 saves for the Senators.